AtakanSteven/Connex/README.md

 ## 3. Default NPM commands

-The NPM commands below can be used to quickly run, build and test Jupap.
+The NPM commands below can be used to quickly run, build and test.

 - `npm run start`- Start application